Self consistent transfer operators. Invariant measures, convergence to equilibrium, linear response and control of the statistical properties: Statistical stability and linear response for nonlinear perturbations

 \item[(SS3)] (small perturbation) Let $B_{2M}=\{x\in B_{ss},||x||_{ss}\leq 2M\}$.
 There is $K\geq 0$ such that and $\mathcal{L}_{0}-\mathcal{L}_{\delta }:B_{2M}\rightarrow B_{s}$ is $K\delta $-Lipschitz.

 Then

 \end{itemize} \end{theorem}

-\begin{remark} The convergence to equilibrium assumption at Item $(SS2)$ is required only for the \emph{unperturbed operator} $\mathcal{L}_{0}$.
-We remark that this is a linear operator.
-We remark that under this assumption $ h_{0}$ is the unique invariant probability measure of $\mathcal{L}_{0}$ in $ B_{ss}$. \end{remark}
+\begin{remark} The convergence to equilibrium assumption in $(SS2)$ is required only for the \emph{unperturbed operator} $\mathcal{L}_{0}$, which is a linear operator.
+We also remark that under this assumption $h_{0}$ is the unique invariant probability measure of $\mathcal{L}_{0}$ in $B_{ss}$. \end{remark}

 \begin{proof} Let us estimate $\Vert h_{\delta }-h_{0}\Vert _{s}$ exploiting $\mathcal{L} _{\delta }h_{\delta }=h_{\delta }$\ in the following way:

 Since $h_{\delta },h_{0}$ are probability measures, $h_{\delta }-h_{0}\in V_{ss}$ and by $(SS1)$, $\Vert h_{\delta }-h_{0}\Vert _{ss}\leq 2M,$ then because of the assumption $(SS2)$ we have